ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-Modify the **OnFinishTriggerOverlap** function and add the broadcast seen on line 12.
+Open the **Race_Manager_Server** script and modify the **OnFinishTriggerOverlap** function by adding the broadcast seen on line 12.
 When the player overlaps the finish line trigger, their time will be submitted to the leaderboards.

 !!! tip
     It's a good idea to separate code like this, especially when scripts get very big.
 Using broadcasts in the same context (server in this case) has no network cost.
 This is a good way to speak to scripts and allows you to break things up for easier management.